Laramie County, Wyoming

 - 1987: The Wyoming State Capitol in Cheyenne is added to the National Register of Historic Places.

-This timeline provides a concise overview of the key events in the history of Laramie County, Wyoming.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Laramie County, Wyoming.